ananyasatyapal08/Scour_Depth/README.md

 # Scour_Depth

-**Scour_Depth** is a research-/data-science project focused on predicting scour depth over non-uniform sediment beds (and related phenomena) using machine learning (for example XGBoost and PSO) as part of the 10-day research assignment for jet cover-bed scour.
+**Scour_Depth** is a research data-science project focused on predicting scour depth over non-uniform sediment beds (and related phenomena) using machine learning (for example XGBoost and PSO) as part of the 10-day research assignment for jet cover-bed scour.

 ##  Repository Structure